Steam Sensor Example for the .NET SDK

 Managing Bindings in ThingWorx Composer

-After starting the Steam Sensor, you can manage the bindings for the properties, services, and events using ThingWox Composer:
+After starting Steam Sensor, you can manage the bindings for the properties, services, and events using ThingWox Composer:

 1. Log in to ThingWorx Composer.